Zach Clough: Adelaide United

 On 5 February 2022, it was announced that Clough had signed for A-League Men side Adelaide United on a contract until the end of the season.
 He made his debut for the club in a 1–1 draw away to Wellington Phoenix FC on 12 February 2022.
 Clough scored his first goal for Adelaide in the dramatic semi-final second leg tie against A-League Men side Melbourne City.
 This 48th-minute dink put Adelaide in front at AAMI Park, before City equalised in the 74th to take the game to extra-time.

 On June 6 2022, it was announced that Clough signed a new two-year contract, keeping him at the club until the end of the 2023–24 season.
 At the start of the 2022–23 season, Zach switched from the number 20 shirt to the number 10, vacated by Isaías Sánchez who also switched shirt numbers.
 He went on to play the first game of the A-League Men season against Wellington Phoenix, but then missed the next 7 A-League Men games due to a thigh injury.
 Zach scored his second goal of the 2022–23 season but his first at Coopers Stadium on 20 January 2023 against Macarthur FC after previously scoring his first goal in the Australia Cup in August.
 He missed another 3 games at the end of the season including the play off game with Wellington Phoenix due to a calf injury.
 But managed to regain his fitness to play the semi-final two legs against Central Coast Mariners.

 Clough started the 2023–24 season by scoring at least one goal or having one assist in eight consecutive games – a record for Adelaide United.
 That tally includes four goals and three assists in the A-League and two goals in two Australia Cup games.

 On 6 December 2023, Clough signed a two-year contract extension that will see him remain with the club until at least the end of the 2025–26 Isuzu UTE A-League season.

 He ended the 2023–24 season playing 28 games in all competitions, scoring 10 goals.
 Only missing 1 game due to the birth of his first child.
 He was awarded the Aurelio Vidmar Medal (Player of the Year) at the Adelaide United awards.
 On 16 July 2025, Clough left the club take up an opportunity overseas.

 Selangor

 On 22 July 2025, Clough joined Malaysia Super League side Selangor for an undisclosed fee.

+Newcastle Jets

+On 14 January 2026, Clough returned to Australia — signing for Newcastle Jets.
+They finished the season as Champions.